Healthy Foods That is Good For The Heart!

 To keep your heart healthy, you need to eat heart healthy foods such as grains whole.
-Heart healthy foods that are high in soluble fibre are oatmeal, barley, quinoa and beans.
+Heart healthy foods that are high in soluble fiber are oatmeal, barley, quinoa, and beans.
 Eating 3 servings of whole grains daily can reduce the risk of heart disease.
-The nutrients present in this heart healthy food iron, fibre, zinc, B vitamins and Vitamin E work in a team to lower the blood cholesterol, improving the processing of blood sugar in the body and preventing the chances of being obese by improving the satiety and keeping you full.
+The nutrients present in this heart healthy food iron, fiber, zinc, B vitamins and Vitamin E work in a team to lower the blood cholesterol, improving the processing of blood sugar in the body and preventing the chances of being obese by improving the satiety and keeping you full.

 Home remedies for heartburn that you must try…

-Choosing nuts instead of deep fried, salty and unhealthy snacks helps to maintain the heart healthy foods diet.
-Basically nuts contain fibre, unsaturated fats, plant sterols, Vitamin E, Omega 3 fatty acids and L- arginine that help in lowering the LDL cholesterol levels, lower the risk of developing blood clots and improve the health of the lining of the artery.
+Choosing nuts instead of deep-fried, salty and unhealthy snacks helps to maintain the heart healthy foods diet.
+Basically nuts contain fiber, unsaturated fats, plant sterols, Vitamin E, Omega 3 fatty acids, and L- arginine that help in lowering the LDL cholesterol levels, lower the risk of developing blood clots and improve the health of the lining of the artery.
 Nuts when dry roasted or raw is always preferable than deep fried in oil or ghee.
 However, nuts are having calories on higher side hence moderation is the key.
 Having a small handful of nuts per serving and having 4 servings a week is beneficial.
-Almonds, hazelnuts, macadamia nuts and pecan are heart healthy nuts.
-However the beneficial effects will go in drain if these nuts are coated with chocolates, sugar and salt.
+Almonds, hazelnuts, macadamia nuts, and pecan are heart-healthy nuts.
+However, the beneficial effects will go in the drain if these nuts are coated with chocolates, sugar, and salt.

-Having a strawberry smoothie in the morning or sprinkling blue berries in the yogurt is advisable as it reduces the risk of heart attack.
+Having a strawberry smoothie in the morning or sprinkling blueberries in the yogurt is advisable as it reduces the risk of heart attack.
 Berries are colorful, sweet and flavored that help in fighting against the chronic diseases.
 Strawberries are rich in Vitamin C and folate that helps in protecting the heart.
 They help in widening the arteries thus preventing the plaque buildup.
-Raspberries are rich in fibre providing about 4 gms for half cup.
+Raspberries are rich in fiber providing about 4 gms for the half cup.
 They are rich in polyphenols and low in fat that reduces the risk of heart disease.
-Add berries into the milk or sprinkle them on the pies, I think the deal is like a win win situation in terms of taste and health.
+Add berries into the milk or sprinkle them on the pies, I think the deal is like a win-win situation in terms of taste and health.

-Flaxseeds are tiny seeds which is a boon for heart.
-Flaxseeds have been a constant ingredient in crackers, waffles and oatmeal.
-Flaxseeds are rich in Omega 3, lignans and fibre that help in preventing the hardening of the arteries and keeps the plaque from getting deposited in the arteries.
-Lignans also reduces the atherosclerotic plaque buildup.
+Flaxseeds are tiny seeds which are a boon for the heart.
+Flaxseeds have been a constant ingredient in crackers, waffles, and oatmeal.
+Flaxseeds are rich in Omega 3, lignans and fiber that help in preventing the hardening of the arteries and keeps the plaque from getting deposited in the arteries.
+Lignans also reduce the atherosclerotic plaque buildup.
 Eating flaxseeds help in maintaining the heart’s natural rhythm and lowers the cholesterol level.
 Adding 1 to 2 tablespoons ground flaxseeds to smoothies or combine the flaxseeds with sprouts or sprinkle flaxseed powder on muffins, cookies or bread.
-The choices of adding this healthy add on is yours.
+The choices of adding this healthy add-on are yours.

-Beans also known as legumes contains proteins, minerals and fibre without adding saturated fats.
+Beans also are known as legumes contains proteins, minerals, and fiber without adding saturated fats.
 Beans are black beans, mung, kidney beans, navy beans and lima.
 We eat beans with rice or some eat beans on toast.
-You can add beans into soups, salads or pastas.
+You can add beans to soups, salads or pasta.
 You can consider adding beans into tortillas as well as parathas.
 Savory pancakes are prepared using beans which make up a healthy breakfast.
 Beans tend to improve the blood cholesterol and make you feel fuller.

 7. Leafy, Green Vegetables

-Tomatoes are rich source of antioxidants, Vitamin A and C, folic acid and beta carotene.
+Tomatoes are the rich source of antioxidants, Vitamin A and C, folic acid and beta-carotene.
 It is also rich in lycopene that gives a bright red color to the tomatoes.
 Tomatoes decreased the level of oxidized LDL and showed marked improvement in the inflammatory status in obese individuals.
 The presence of lycopene in tomatoes has shown marked survival in patients with heart failure and the risk of stroke is reduced by 65%.
-Hence a tomato every day for healthy heart.
+Hence a tomato every day for the healthy heart.